tomchen/vscode-paste-markdown-link/README.md

 - Change command names
 - If a selection is inside an existing Markdown link/image or spans multiple lines: the two non "Ctrl+V" commands will add the Markdown link syntax (newlines will be replaced with spaces)
+- Fix multi-selection (in document order and not) cursor placement issue